What to do when your 26AS indicate SFT transactions?

 In August 2020, the news mentioned that the government is widening the scope of SFT to include transactions like hotel expenses exceeding Rs 20,000/- payments of rent in excess of Rs 40,000/- etc. However, the formal notification in this regard is still awaited.

 Who is responsible to file the Specified Financial Transaction report?
+What to do when your 26AS indicate SFT transactions?

 The responsibility to file SFT depends and differs based on the transaction.
 Remember, SFT is a tool for the government to identify the transactions that can attract taxes and makes it easier for the government to check whether the taxes are paid / returns are filed by the respective tax-payers.
-Hence, the information is collected by the various authorities.
+Hence, the information is collected by various authorities.
 For eg:

 |Cash payments in DD or pay orders or any other instruments in excess of Rs 10 lacs||Banks including co-operative banks|